x21L/regex-exercise/README.md

 The three rules of TDD can be found [here.](https://medium.com/@rrugamba/3-laws-of-tdd-58b5ec46a998)

 You must have a code coverage of nearly 100% procent.
 You can check the coverage in Eclipse very easily.
 Here is a [description](https://developers.redhat.com/blog/2017/10/06/java-code-coverage-eclipse#:~:text=To%20use%20it%2C%20you%20can,colors%20are%20fairly%20self%2Dexplanatory) how to do this.

+Use JUnit 5 for the tests.
+They have a very well written [user guide](https://junit.org/junit5/docs/current/user-guide/).

 ---